celestealexmoore/celestealexmoore/README.md

   ### 👩🏽‍💻 Bio

   Hi!
 I'm Celeste.
-If you'd like to get straight to business, [see my resume.](https://celestealexmoore.github.io/Celeste-Moore-Portfolio/resume.html)
+If you'd like to get straight to business, [download my resume.]([https://celestealexmoore.github.io/Celeste-Moore-Portfolio/resume.html](https://celestealexmoore.github.io/portfolio_3.0/))

-  I graduated from __Rice University's__ Susanne Glasscock's School of Continuing Studies with a __Certification__ in __FullStack Web Development__ in August 2021. #BootCampBaby
+  I graduated from __Rice University's__ Susanne Glasscock's School of Continuing Studies with a __Certification__ in __FullStack Web Development__ in August 2021.

-I am a Full Stack JavaScript Developer with an artistic eye and knack for aesthetics.
-My interests include Googling emerging technologies, sifting through color schemes and typography best suited for the software I’m designing, and sharing Tech Tea with friends.
-I am heavy on the “I may not have done that before, but I can give any idea life with HTML, CSS, and JavaScript.”
-I genuinely enjoy when my plans leap from the wireframe onto a well-polished interface.

-If I’m not coding, you can find me loudly laughing, cooking to end world hunger, supporting small businesses, clanking margarita glasses with my husband, or doing Pinterest activities with my one-year-old.
+If I’m not coding, you can find me loudly laughing, cooking to end world hunger, supporting small businesses, clanking margarita glasses with my husband, or doing Pinterest activities with my two-year-old.
 And sometimes all of the above, simultaneously.

 Frontend Skills: JavaScript | HTML | CSS | React.js | Tailwind | Bootstrap | Some TypeScript & Angular
 Backend Skills: Node.js | Express.js | MongoDB | MySQL | Firebase
 Other Technologies: Heroku | GitHub/ GitLab | Canva
-I have an interest in discovering: Java, PHP, and .NET
 ___

 ### 🧠 Currently

+- I have just completed my new [portfolio.]([https://celestealexmoore.github.io/Celeste-Moore-Portfolio/resume.html](https://celestealexmoore.github.io/portfolio_3.0/))
 - I’m working on:
-    - Building a new Portfolio with React using a Paralax Effect.
-    - Pair-coding with friends, developing React applications for practice | See [hatchwaysReactApp](https://github.com/celestealexmoore/hatchways_ReactApp), [work_Order](https://github.com/celestealexmoore/work_Order), or [react_Calculator](https://github.com/celestealexmoore/react_Calculator)
+    - Pair-coding with friends, developing React applications for practice.
-    - A React-based mock-up of Instagram | See [instagram_Clone](https://github.com/celestealexmoore/instagram_Clone)
-    - Crushing Medium Leetcode algorithms and better understanding Time and Space Complexities.
+    - Crushing Medium Leetcode Algorithms and better understanding Time and Space Complexities.
-    - Introducing myself to Angular and Typescript.
+    - Getting cozy with Angular.
 ___

 ### 😳 Fun Facts: